vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/authorization.md

  * Permissions are applied on a specified set of tables, which can be enumerated or specified by regex.

-## VTTablet parameters for table ACLs
+## VTTablet Parameters for Table ACLs

 Note that the Vitess authorization via ACLs are applied at the VTTablet level, as opposed to on VTGate, where authentication is enforced.